Release Notes 2.3.2

 FIPS upgrade from 2.2.x to 2.3.0

-in that it does not get automatically upgraded.
-After completing the cluster upgrade, run the following command to finish upgrading the kube-proxy DaemonSet
+If upgrading a FIPS cluster, there is a bug in the upgrade of kube-proxy DaemonSet in that it does not get automatically upgraded.
+After completing the cluster upgrade, run the following command to finish upgrading the kube-proxy DaemonSet:

 kubectl set image -n kube-system daemonset.v1.apps/kube-proxy kube-proxy=docker.io/mesosphere/kube-proxy:v1.23.12_fips.0